Clan Jetties Penang – Historical Village Living

 Village Living in the Clan Jetties

-The small villages with wooden huts lining along wooden walkways are characterized by old traditions and prayer altars outside the front door to sea-facing temples for the residents’ spiritual needs.
+The small villages with wooden huts lining wooden walkways are characterized by old traditions and prayer altars outside the front door to sea-facing temples for the residents’ spiritual needs.
 These water villages are over a century old.

 Village life is now very different.